khaouitiabdelhakim/khaouitiabdelhakim/README.md

-Software Engineer Student at @ENSIAS with 3+ years in mobile development (Kotlin/Java), 2+ years in full-stack web development (Laravel, Spring Boot, Angular, React, Express, Next, Django \& Flask), cofounder of Progma Academy & owner of KHAOUITI Apps.
+AI Software Engineer at Leyton CognitX @ENSIAS specializing in Transformers, AI agents, and LLMs.
+My technical expertise is built on 3+ years of mobile development (Kotlin/Java) and 2.5+ years of full-stack experience (Laravel, Spring Boot, Angular, React,Vue, Django, FastAPI and more).
+Co-founder of Progma Academy and owner of KHAOUITI Apps.

 <!-- GitHub Trophies -->